YoungMW/infiltratetheufo/README.md

 ```
 draw() {
-    //If you define a function called "draw" in your code, then that function will get called repeatedly, about 60 times per second.
+    c.drawImage(                                //The draw function used will be called repeatedly, about 60 times per second.
-    c.drawImage(
       this.image,
       200 * this.frames,                        //flipping image through a sprite sheet, 200px per frame
       0,
       200,                                      //cropping image from sprite sheet
       400,                                      //cropping image from sprite sheet
       this.position.x,
       this.position.y,
       this.width,